LOWER MANHATTAN | TUESDAY, JUNE 25, 2019 | 4 P.M. – 8 P.M. | FREE

 Museum of Jewish Heritage-A Living Memorial to the Holocaust is New York’s contribution to the global responsibility to never forget.
 The museum is committed to the crucial mission of educating diverse visitors about Jewish life before, during, and after the Holocaust.
 On view for free during Night at the Museums are: Ordinary Treasures: Highlights from the Museum of Jewish Heritage Collection, Dimensions in Testimony created by USC Shoah Foundation, and Andy Goldsworthy’s Garden of Stones.
 Tours of Ordinary Treasures will be offered on the hour from 4–7 p.m.
 Note: Ticket is required for entry to the special exhibition. www.mjhnyc.org

 National September 11 Memorial & Museum is the country’s principal institution concerned with exploring the implications of the events of 9/11, documenting the impact of those events, and exploring 9/11’s continuing significance.
 Free admission is from 5–8 p.m., with the last admission two hours prior to closing.
 Tickets are not available in advance and will be distributed on a first-come, first served basis at the museum starting at 4 p.m.
 Distribution time is subject to change. www.911memorial.org

-9/11 Tribute Museum is a project of the September 11th Families’ Association and offers visitors a place where they can connect with people from the 9/11 community: survivors, family members of lost loved ones, first responders, recovery workers, and people who live and work in Lower Manhattan.
+9/11 Tribute Museum is a project of the September 11th Families’ Association and offers visitors a place where they can connect with people from the 9/11 community: survivors, family members who lost loved ones, first responders, recovery workers, and people who live and work in Lower Manhattan.
 Visitors will learn about the historic events of that day, along with the personal experiences of those who lived it, the unprecedented rescue and recovery operations, and the tremendous spirit of support and generosity that arose after the attacks.
 911tributemuseum.org

-The Skyscraper Museum, located in the world’s first, and foremost, vertical metropolis, celebrates New York City’s rich architectural heritage and examines the historical forces and individuals that have shaped its successive skylines.
-Visit the museum and join the Curator’s Tour, with founding director Carol Willis, of the special exhibition, “MILLENNIUM: Lower Manhattan in the 1990s,” at 5 p.m. www.skyscraper.org
+The Skyscraper Museum, located in the world’s first, and foremost vertical metropolis, celebrates New York City’s rich architectural heritage and examines the historical forces and individuals that have shaped its successive skylines.
+Visit the museum and join the Curator’s Tour, with founding director Carol Willis, of the special exhibition “Housing Density” at 5 p.m. skyscraper.org